tearch-linux/TeaISO/doc/Installation.md

 #### Local install

-This is the recommended way for any kind of linux:
+This is the recommended way for any kind of Linux:

 ```
 git clone https://gitlab.com/tearch-linux/applications-and-tools/teaiso